Table of Contents

 Flipper

 This delivery is almost exclusively used by leg spinners.
-To deliver a flipper, the bowler will grip the ball between the thumb and first two fingers and they will look to ‘squeeze’ the ball out on point of delivery.
+To deliver a flipper, the bowler will grip the ball between the thumb and first two fingers and they will look to ‘squeeze’ the ball out on the point of delivery.

 Backspin is the result and, while the ball goes straight on, it can keep very low and be difficult to play.